Mike Pompeo Really Wants Everyone To Know He Has Swagger

 — Robbie Gramer (@RobbieGramer) September 10, 2018

-The other thing that has people scratching their head is this letter he signed off with as “Keep on crushing it, Mike.”
-Then the signature like is “Mikey Pompeo.”
-To say the least, it is unusual, and so far as anyone knows, unheard of for a Secretary of State to sign off official correspondence so casually.
-Whether or not this is something Pompeo plans to keep doing is unknown, but it certainly doesn’t look very professional, and it quite possibly isn’t putting the best foot of that office forward to the Observer.
+The other thing that has people scratching their heads is this letter he signed off with as “Keep on crushing it, Mike,” with a signature that looks like “Mikey Pompeo.”
+To say the least, it is unusual and, so far as anyone knows, unheard of for a secretary of state to sign off official correspondence so casually.
+Whether or not this is something Pompeo plans to keep doing is unknown, but it certainly doesn’t look very professional, and it quite possibly isn’t putting the best foot of that office forward to the Observer, who is having a field day over the secretary’s social media shenanigans.